Website Rebuilds

 A stronger website should do real business work

 The goal is a website that looks modern, feels trustworthy, explains the services clearly, and gives people an easier path to contact the business.
-It should also give search engines and AI systems a cleaner structure to work with.
+It should also give search engines and AI answer tools a cleaner business story to understand.

 • Cleaner homepage direction